s4ke/Master-Thesis/src/md/069-conclusion.md

 Our PArrows DSL can be expanded to other task parallel Haskells as we have seen in the Cloud Haskell experiment.
 It is a primary focus of further development as it will also help investigating the biggest problem of our DSL -- the difference in behaviour of `parEvalN` across the backends.
-In Chapter \ref{sec:CloudHaskellArrowParallelLimitsMitigation}
-we already proposed a possible fix for the Cloud Haskell backend.
-Fixing this specifically for Cloud Haskell will help us understand the problem and enable us to amend the GpH and `Par` Monad backends as well.
+In Chapter \ref{sec:CloudHaskellArrowParallelLimitsMitigation}, we already proposed a possible fix for the Cloud Haskell backend.
+Fixing this specifically for Cloud Haskell will help us in understanding the problem and enable us to amend the GpH and `Par` Monad backends as well.

 In other future work, we see a big potential in getting HdpH [@Maier:2014:HDS:2775050.2633363]